NeoplayProject/NeoplayProject/README.md

 # Neoplay Development

-This repository contains all assets pertaining to the Neoplay project.
-Contents as of April 2018 include:
+This repository contains all assets pertaining to the Neoplay project.\n Contents as of April 2018 include:
 * Eth: All contracts used on the Ethereum Blockchain including
   * NPLAY: token for transformable NPLAY tokens